rocq-community/semantics/README.md

 parameterized by a module type of strings.
 A hand-written parser is also provided in Coq, but there are no proofs associated.

+The current version is only compatible with a recent version of Rocq (tested with version 9.0) but previous versions of this repository worked with older version of Coq

 ## Meta

 - Author(s):
   - Yves Bertot (initial)
-- Coq-community maintainer(s):
+- Rocq-community maintainer(s):
   - Kartik Singhal ([**@k4rtik**](https://github.com/k4rtik))
 - License: [MIT License](LICENSE)
-- Compatible Coq versions: 8.10 or later
+- Compatible Rocq/Coq versions: 9.0 or later
 - Additional dependencies:
   - [num](https://opam.ocaml.org/packages/num/)
   - [ocamlbuild](https://github.com/ocaml/ocamlbuild)
-- Coq namespace: `Semantics`
+- Rocq/Coq namespace: `Semantics`
 - Related publication(s):
   - [Theorem proving support in programming language semantics](https://hal.inria.fr/inria-00160309) doi:[10.1017/CBO9780511770524.016](https://doi.org/10.1017/CBO9780511770524.016)